 The 12th Annual Teal Power 5K Run & Walk is a fun event for Ovarian Cancer Awareness hosted by the Ovarian Cancer Alliance of Greater Cincinnati honoring those touch by this disease.

-All paid participants will receive a complimentary T-Shirt at the event, until supplies last.
+All paid participants will receive a complimentary T-Shirt at the event, while supplies last.
 If you are a survivor (any woman who has been diagnosed with ovarian or gynecological cancer), join us as our honorary guests.
 Your registration will be free.
 You must register to get a special T-shirt and gift.

 Let's make this the biggest gathering yet!